Where was the first bank in Walnut Creek?

 The Historical Society also offers tours of the Shadelands Ranch house and museum and special educational information at the library.
 The public also is welcome to visit Borges Ranch, a cattle ranch from the early 1900s that is a site on the National Register of Historic Places.
 Borges Ranch is located in Shell Ridge, part of the preserved open space areas of the City of Walnut Creek.

-Guided Downtown History Tours
+Downtown History Guided Walking Tours

 - Start time: 9:30 am